Design & Technology (DT)

-Most DT is taught in a cyclical manner with each series of lessons beginning with children identifying a problem, then researching it in order to generate possible solutions, before selecting the best solution in order to create a model.
-On completion, the model is tested and assessed against the criteria before refining and retesting as needed.
+Most DT is taught in a cyclical manner with each series of lessons beginning with children identifying a problem, then they explore existing products to use them as a springboard for creating their own solutions, before selecting the best one in order to create a prototype.
+On completion, the prototype is tested and assessed against the criteria before refining and retesting as needed.

-Some of our topics look at issues in the wider world such as sustainability and work towards creating innovative products that support our belief in looking after the world God created.
+Some of our topics, which vary from the model above, look at issues in the wider world such as sustainability and work towards creating innovative products that support our belief in looking after the world God created.

 What Children Learn

-We ensure that our DT lessons are accessible to all children, regardless of academic ability and enjoy using multi-sensory approaches to learning - some of our favourites are:
+We ensure that our DT lessons are accessible to all children, regardless of academic ability and use multi-sensory approaches to learning - some of our favourites are:

 - Creating earthquake proof buildings in Y4